cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 Because the compressive stresses are near equal, $M$ contains a large isotropic component and a smaller shear component.
-Consequently, $M$ resolves on the Wenchuan faults with a large $\sigma^M_n$ (median of about 40-60 MPa for each slip model) and much smaller shear stresses.
-The median $\tau^M_d$ is about -3 to -6 MPa in each slip model, where values less than zero indicate normal-sense shear, and
-$\sigma^M_s$ median values range from about -2 to **SHOULD THIS BE NEGATIVE -1** 1 MPa, where values less than zero indicate sinistral shear.
+Consequently, $M$ resolves on the Wenchuan faults with a large $\sigma^M_n$ (median of about 40-60 MPa for each slip model) and much smaller $\tau^M_d$.
+The median $\tau^M_d$ is about -3 to -6 MPa in each slip model, where values less than zero indicate normal-sense shear, and $\sigma^M_s$ median values range from about -2 to **SHOULD THIS BE NEGATIVE -1** 1 MPa, where values less than zero indicate sinistral shear.
 On the steeper fault segments, topographic shear stresses are typically normal-sinistral, as opposed to the dominant mode of coseismic slip, which is reverse-dextral.

 ![Southwest-looking views of topographic stresses and coseismic slip on selected slip models.
 All models share same lateral extent, but the